-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. g. eosinophilic colitis 20% coinsurance Coverage is limited to members five years of age and younger.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers as services authorized by Medica. re not covered, except emergency services and g. eosinophilic colitis 20% coinsurance Coverage is limited to members five years of age and younger.
 8. Total parenteral nutrition 20% coinsurance 9.
 Eligible ostomy supplies 20% coinsurance 10.
 Insulin pumps and their related supplies 20% coinsurance G. Emergency Room Please note: Some services received during an emergency room visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an emergency room visit.
-Hospital emergency room 20% coinsurance Services received from a physician during a hospital emergency room visit 20% coinsurance H. Genetic Counseling and Testing Genetic counseling, whether pre-or post-test, and whether occurring in an office, clinic, or telephonically 20% coinsurance Please note: Genetic counseling for BRCA testing, if appropriate, is covered as a woman's preventive health service.
-Genetic testing services received in an office or outpatient hospital setting 20% coinsurance Please note: BRCA testing, if appropriate,
+Hospital emergency room 20% coinsurance Services received from a physician during a hospital emergency room visit 20% coinsurance H. Genetic Counseling and Testing Genetic counseling, whether pre- or post-test, and whether occurring in an office, clinic, or telephonically 20% coinsurance Please note: Genetic counseling for BRCA testing, if appropriate, is covered as a woman's preventive health service.
+Genetic testing services received in an office or outpatient hospital setting 20% coinsurance Please note : BRCA testing, if appropriate, is covered as a women's preventive health service.
+I. Home Health Care